GTR-CoT: Graph Traversal as Visual Chain of Thought for Molecular Structure Recognition: Experiments

-To ensure fair comparison and analyze \textbf{GTR-Mol-VLM}'s superior performance, we retrained MolScribe and MolNexTR from scratch using the \textbf{GTR-CoT-1.3M} dataset and official code.
-Their performance on \textbf{MolRec-Bench} improved significantly, validating the \textbf{GTR-CoT-1.3M} dataset and method.
-Nevertheless, \textbf{GTR-Mol-VLM}, based on the powerful QwenVL\cite{qwen25vl} model, still outperforms these pretrained models.
+To ensure fairness, we retrained both models from scratch using the \textbf{GTR-1.3M} dataset and official code.
+Their performance improved notably on \textbf{MolRec-Bench}, validating the quality of our data and pipeline.
+Nevertheless, \textbf{GTR-VL}, powered by QwenVL~(\cite{qwen25vl}), consistently outperforms them.
+The larger performance gap on \textbf{MolRec-Abb} is attributed to its greater use of abbreviations, making it more challenging.

+To more intuitively demonstrate the superiority of our approach, as shown in Figure \ref{fig:prediction_abbr} and \ref{fig:prediction_hd}, we provide a visual comparison of the prediction results of \textbf{MolScribe}, \textbf{MolNexTR}, and \textbf{GTR-VL-Stage1} on the \textbf{MolRec-Abb} dataset, as well as a visual comparison between \textbf{DECIMER HD} and \textbf{GTR-VL-Stage2} on the \textbf{DECIMER-HD-Test} dataset.
+As can be observed from the figure, our method exhibits clear advantages in both abbreviation recognition and hand-drawn molecular structure prediction.

+Compared to their originally reported results, both models show significant degradation.
+This stems from their evaluation protocol, which treats non-expandable Markush groups as wildcard “*”, potentially inflating accuracy.
+Additional results and analysis are provided in Appendix~C.